Kodak: Expansion

 In the 1890s and early 1900s, Kodak grew rapidly and outmaneuvered competitors through a combination of innovation, acquisitions, and exclusive contracts.
 Eastman recognized that film would return more profit than the cameras that used them, and focused on control of the film market.
 This razor and blades model of sales would change little for several decades.
 Larger facilities were soon needed in Rochester, and the construction of Kodak Park began in 1890.
 Kodak purchased and opened several shops and factories in Europe, particularly in the United Kingdom.
 The British holdings were initially organized under the Eastman Photographic Materials Company.
 Beginning in 1898, they were placed under the holding company Kodak Limited.
 An Australian subsidiary, Australia Kodak Limited, was established in 1908.
 In 1931, Kodak-Pathé was established in France and Kodak AG was formed in Germany following the acquisition of Nagel.
 The Brownie camera, marketed to children, was first released in 1900, and further expanded the amateur photography market.
 One of the largest markets for film became the emerging motion picture industry.
-When Thomas Edison and other film producers formed the Motion Picture Patents Company in 1908, Eastman negotiated for Kodak to be sole supplier of film to the industry.
+When Thomas Edison and other film producers formed the Motion Picture Patents Company in 1908, Eastman negotiated for Kodak to be the sole supplier of film to the industry.
 In 1914, Kodak built its current headquarters on State Street.
 By 1922, the company was the second-largest purchaser of silver in the United States, behind the U.S. Treasury.
-Beginning on July 18, 1930, Kodak was included in the Dow Jones Industrial Average.

-During World War I, Kodak established a photographic school in Rochester to train pilots for aerial reconnaissance.
-The war strained supply chains, and Eastman sought out new chemical sources the company could have direct control over.
+Beginning on July 18, 1930, Kodak was included in the Dow Jones Industrial Average.During World War I, Kodak established a photographic school in Rochester to train pilots for aerial reconnaissance.
+The war strained supply chains, and Eastman sought out new chemical sources that the company could have direct control over.
 At the war's end in 1920, Kodak purchased a hardwood distillation plant in Tennessee from the federal government and established Eastman Tennessee, which later became the Eastman Chemical Company.

 Henry Strong died in 1919, after which Eastman became the company president.
 Eastman began to wind down his involvement in the daily management of the company in the mid-1920s, and formally retired in 1925, although he remained on the board of directors.
-William Stuber succeeded him as president, and managed the company along with Frank Lovejoy.
+William Stuber succeeded him as president and managed the company along with Frank Lovejoy.